 This is by far the best method to learn new vocabulary.

 Let’s say you use traditional cramming to learn 20 new words during one session.
 You may remember them after a day or two, but unfortunately, after four or five days you’ll be able to recall just a few of them.
-That’s where most of vocabulary learning falls short.
+That’s where most of the vocabulary learning falls short.

 In order to truly remember new words, you need the method of spaced repetition.
 It means that you need to revise the new word after one day, three days, one week, one month, and a few months.

-In that way you will move new words from short-term to long-term memory.
+In that way, you will move new words from short-term to long-term memory.
 You will also be able to recall the words quicker and remember them longer.

 Fortunately, there’s an app for that.
 The one I use is called Anymemo (there’s also another popular app called Anki).
 And here’s the key – using it becomes a habit.
 Every time you have a couple of minutes you can take out your phone and learn a few new words.
 After a couple of months, your vocabulary will expand like never before.